-When a Unit requires additional RAWS units they should be ordered using the normal dispatch procedures.
+Federal When a Unit requires additional RAWS units they should be ordered using the normal dispatch procedures.
 They are ordered on a Supply Request and have NFES numbers.
-Upon release from the incident they are to be returned to NIFC.
+Upon release from the incident they are to be returned your respective GACC.
+For technical assistance you may contact the CAL FIRE Statewide Frequency Coordinator to NIFC.
 Contact the NIFC Remote Sensing/Fire Weather Support Unit RAWS Coordinator.
 Reference National Interagency Mobilization Guide Chapter 40 for additional information.